-Pg.
-20 7.
-As indicated in Section 2, Subsection B of this report, the total net unrecognized investment loss as of June 30, 2020 is \$63.5 million (as compared to a net unrecognized investment gain of \$6.1 million as of June 30, 2019).
-This investment loss will be recognized in the determination of the Actuarial Value of Assets for funding purposes over the next four years.
+7. The total net unrecognized investment loss as of June 30, 2022 is \$59.6 million (as compared to a net unrecognized investment gain of \$240.4 million in the previous valuation.
+This deferred investment loss of \$59.6 million will be recognized in the determination of the Actuarial Value of Assets for funding purposes in the next few years as shown in Section 2, Subsection B.

-The unrecognized investment losses represent about 3.9% of the Market Value of Assets.
-Unless offset by future investment gains or other favorable experience, the recognition of the \$63.5 million in past market losses is expected to have an impact on the Retirement System's future funded ratio and the aggregate employer contributions.
-To illustrate this potential impact, if the deferred investment losses were recognized immediately in the Valuation Value of Assets:
+The net deferred losses of \$59.6 million represent about 3.2% of the Market Value of Assets.
+Unless offset by future investment gains or other favorable experience, the recognition of the \$59.6 million market losses is expected to have an impact on the Retirement System's future funded ratio and the aggregate employer contributions.
+This potential impact may be illustrated as follows:

-- a. the funded percentage would decrease from 116.3% to 111.5%. - b. the aggregate employer contribution rate for 2021/2022 would increase from 22.56% of payroll to 24.49% of payroll

-For comparison purposes, if all the deferred gains of \$6.1 million in the June 30, 2019 valuation had been recognized immediately in the June 30, 2019 valuation, the funded percentage would have increased from 117.0% to 117.5%, and the aggregate employer rate would have decreased from 22.82% to 22.64% of payroll.

-- 8. The actuarial valuation report as of June 30, 2020 is based on financial information as of that date.
-Changes in the value of assets subsequent to that date are not reflected.
-Declines in asset values will increase the actuarial cost of the plan, while increases will decrease the actuarial cost of the plan. - 9.
+- a.
+If the net deferred losses in this year's valuation were recognized immediately and entirely in the Valuation Value of Assets, the funded ratio would decrease from 120.5% to 116.5%. - For comparison purposes, if the net deferred gains in the June 30, 2021 valuation had been recognized immediately in the June 30, 2021 valuation, the funded ratio would have increased from 121.6% to 138.8%. - b.
+If the net deferred losses in this year's valuation were recognized immediately and entirely in the Valuation Value of Assets, the aggregate employer contribution rate would increase from 21.08% to 22.75% of payroll. - For comparison purposes, if the net deferred gains in the June 30, 2021 valuation had been recognized immediately in the June 30, 2021 valuation, the aggregate employer contribution rate would have decreased from 20.34% of payroll to 13.19% of payroll. - c.
+If the net deferred losses in this year's valuation were recognized immediately and entirely in the Valuation Value of Assets, the PRSB benefit of \$221.86 per month would decrease to \$162.94 for the 2023 calendar year. - For comparison purposes, if the net deferred gains in the June 30, 2021 valuation had been recognized immediately in the June 30, 2021 valuation, the PRSB benefit of \$198.69 per month would have increased to \$440.71 for the 2022 calendar year. - 8.
 Actuarial Standard of Practice No. 51 (ASOP 51) requires actuaries to identify and assess risks that "may reasonably be anticipated to significantly affect the plan's future financial condition".
 Examples of key risks listed that are particularly relevant to the Retirement System are asset/liability mismatch risk, investment risk, and longevity risk.
 The standard also requires an actuary to consider if there is any ongoing contribution risk to the plan, however it does not require the actuary to evaluate the particular ability or willingness of contributing entities to make contributions when due, nor does it require the actuary to assess the likelihood or consequences of future changes in applicable law.